-The 2014 National Convention of Kappa Mu Epsilon will be held at Alabama Theta Chapter, Jacksonville State University, Jacksonville, Alabama, April 3-5, 2014.
+The 2015 National Convention of Kappa Mu Epsilon will be held at Florida Delta Chapter, Embry-Riddle Aeronautical University, Daytona, Florida, April 9-11, 2015.
 Corresponding secretaries will be receiving additional details to share with their chapters in the fall.

 Call For Papers Call For Workshops

 A significant feature of our national convention is presentations by student members of Kappa Mu Epsilon.
 The mathematical topic selected by each student should be of interest to the author and of such scope that it can be given adequate treatment in a timed oral presentation.
 Senior projects and seminar presentations have been a popular way for faculty to get students to investigate suitable topics.
 Student talks to be presented at the convention will be chosen prior to the convention on the basis of the materials submitted.
 At the convention, the Awards Committee will judge the selected talks on both content and presentation, and the top papers will receive an award.